mhanans/HANYA.KNOW/RUNNING.md

    npm run dev
    ```

 Visit `http://localhost:3000` for the UI.
-Use `/ingest` to upload PDFs or text and `/chat` to query stored knowledge.
+Use `/ingest` to upload PDFs (multiple files supported) or text and `/chat` to query stored knowledge with citations and relevance warnings.